Gunpla Build - Zeta Gundam Ver. Ka (Intro Part 2)

 About The Visual Design

-From a purely visual standpoint, the Zeta Gundam sticks out like a sore thumb.
+From a purely visual standpoint, the Zeta Gundam stands out.
 Most Universal Century Gundam designs follow certain patterns when it comes to their basic silhouette, and the shape and proportions of their body parts.
 You can easily tell that these guys are all part of the same design lineage:

 I was too lazy to take the Nu Gundam off its display stand, so here’s an old photo from when I first built it